Blog

 Google has a specific algorithm judging whether certain search phrases need fresh content more than others.
 It’s called the “Query Deserves Freshness” factor and is most prominent among news websites where things can change daily.
 Some topics are more “evergreen” and simply don’t have new information available as often.
 In those cases, the QDF algorithm scores that older pages can also rank higher in search.

 However, if you’re just starting out and don’t have any content that brings relevant traffic yet, simply don’t worry about this part.
-At this stage, it’s much more important for you to publish new and better content rather than update old articles.
+At this stage, it’s much more important for you to publish new and better content and get started with on page SEO rather than update old articles.

 11. Feature respected authors from your industry